Certified teacher: Indonesia

-Since 2007, millions of in-service school teachers in Indonesian public and private formal schools have participated in the national teacher certification program.
+Starting from 2007, millions of in-service school teachers in Indonesian public and private formal schools have participated in the national teacher certification program named Pendidikan Profesi Guru (PPG).
 This is part of a nationwide educator certification system that aims to improve teachers' and lecturers' professionalism and welfare.
 It was established as the implementation of the Teacher and Lecturer Act of 2005, one of the ground-breaking pieces of legislation and government regulations in the education sector deliberated during the Susilo Bambang Yudhoyono administration.

 To qualify for the program, a school teacher must first of all have a four-year diploma or an undergraduate degree from a recognized tertiary institution.
-Junior teachers with achievements are encouraged to take part in a teacher certification program through teacher training that lasts two semesters; senior teachers are required to take part in teacher certification through portfolio assessment.
-These two types of teacher certification are conducted in more than 35 in-service teacher certification centers throughout Indonesia.
+Junior or pre-service teachers with achievements are encouraged to take part in a teacher certification program through teacher training that lasts two semesters; senior teachers are required to take part in teacher certification through portfolio assessment and online courses.

+These two types of teacher certification are conducted in teacher certification centers (Lembaga Pendidikan Tenaga Kependidikan, abbreviated LPTK.
+Literally "Educational Workforce Education Agency") throughout Indonesia.
 The majority of these centers are located in state and private universities that were once teachers' colleges and are still running teacher training programs.
-Successful participants will receive an "Educator Certificate" entitling the holders to, among others, financial incentives and chances for career promotion.
+Successful participants will receive an "Educator Certificate" (Sertifikat Pendidik) entitling the holders to, among others, post-nominal degree Gr. (from "guru", Indonesian word for "teacher"), financial incentives, and chances for career promotion.

 Philippines

-Teachers in the Philippines must be licensed by the Professional Regulation Commission through passing a board exam.
-The exam can be only taken by people who have bachelor's degree in education or having 18 units of professional education subjects (10 units for B.S and B.A degrees).
-Once the teacher passes the exam, they will be given the title "Licensed Professional Teacher".
+Teachers in the Philippines must be licensed by the Professional Regulation Commission through passing a board exam for professional teaching as mandated by Republic Act 7836 titled the Philippine Teachers Professionalization Act of 1994.
+The exam can be only taken by people who have a bachelor's degree in education such as a Bachelor of Elementary Education and a Bachelor of Secondary Education) or having 18 units of professional education subjects for other bachelor's degrees.
+The exam is mainly divided into two types, elementary board exam and secondary board exam.
+The exam contains two main areas which are general education for general knowledge and professional education for pedagogy and appropriate regulations in teaching.
+Secondary education exams will have an additional subject major based on the test-taker's course major such as English, Filipino, mathematics, science, social science, and livelihood education.

+Once the teacher passes the exam and have taken their professional oath, they will be given the title "Licensed Professional Teacher".
 The title "LPT" is used to append after the licensed teacher's name.
-However, using "LPT" without a licence is illegal.
+However, using "LPT" without a licence is illegal, as per impersonating a licensed professional.
+As per section 28 of RA 7836, a teacher cannot practice in the Philippines without a valid teaching licence, but lax enforcement has led to unlicensed teachers practicing in private institutions.
+Still, only licensed teachers are allowed to teach in public schools.